 Title of the Dissertation

-The Geography of Minorities: The Transcultural and Documentary in Contemporary Turkish Literature.
-A Comparison of Mario Levi, Orhan Pamuk, and Elif Şafak
+Istanbul Memory: Transculturality and Documentary Gestures in Turkish Literature from the Turn of the Millenium.
+A Comparison of Mario Levi, Orhan Pamuk, and Elif Shafak

 There is a tendency observable in postmodern and contemporary Turkish literature towards foregrounding the multilingual and multiethnic side of Turkey, in order to rid oneself of monocultural nationalism and to bring the cosmopolitan past (e.g. in cities such as Istanbul) to mind.
 In her study Sehnsucht nach Sinn (“Desire for Sense”, 2005), which deals with the literary semantization of history in the contemporary Turkish novel, Priska Furrer notes that the interest of Turkish writers in historical topics has increased since the 1980s, especially with regards to the Ottoman and Islamic past.
 This has led to a revision of the historiography imposed by Turkish nationalists after the proclamation of the Turkish Republic, which denied any connection to the Ottoman Empire.
 It was not only the Islamic past that became a point of reference for Turkish writers.
 So too did the experience of minorities, whose rights were to a greater or lesser extent protected in the multi-confessional Ottoman Empire.